dubrowin/Immich-backed-by-S3/README.md

 ## Why Back it by S3

+**NOTE:** I found it too expensive in S3 requests and CloudTrail data recordings to use S3 as the backend.
+This project works, but the costs make it unfeasible.
+I am now using a larger EBS volume and hourly syncing of S3 bucket data to the local disk.

 S3 is the cheapest and safest storage available on AWS.
 If I wanted to run the Immich server on EC2 and pay for the storage, I would need around 200GB minimum and that would cost me just in GP3 storage without snapsots $16 per month (in the Ohio Region).
 The same storage in S3 Standard Tier costs $4.60.
 S3 is also multi-AZ with many 9's of redundancy.
 And I can automate the simple addition of files (S3 objects) via other scripts.

 ## Steps for my build